 When not doing research...

-Dr. Talboy is also a mum to the sweetest boy in the world (admittedly biased opinion).
+Dr. Talboy is a mum to the sweetest boy in the world (admittedly biased opinion).

-During her free time, she enjoys hiking the gorgeous mountains of the Pacific Northwest, puzzles, and crafting (cross stitch).
+During her free time, she enjoys hiking in the gorgeous mountains of the Pacific Northwest, puzzles, and creating intricate cross stitches.
 She is an avid reader, with books found in nearly every corner of her home.
-She is always on the hunt for something new and interesting to read, so feel free to send suggestions!
+Dr. Talboy is always on the hunt for something new and interesting to read, so feel free to send suggestions!